Listen to the interview:

 Eileen Ivers adopted a love for the fiddle at an early age.
-Fiddle music filled the air of her New York City home as a young child, so at age nine she took up the instrument herself.
+Fiddle music filled the air of her New York City home as a young child, so she took up the instrument herself at age nine.

-She’s now an accomplished solo artist, a member of Cherish the Ladies and Riverdance, and is an in-demand guest on projects by The Chieftains, Paul Winter, and The Afro-Celt Sound System.
+She’s now an accomplished solo artist, Cherish the Ladies and Riverdance member, and an in-demand guest on The Chieftains, Paul Winter, and The Afro-Celt Sound System projects.

 In a telephone interview in the spring of 2016, Ivers told me that her parents, originally from Ireland’s County Mayo, also enjoyed bluegrass.

-Beyond the Bog Road is the result of much research, and a distillation of her own childhood experience of learning how to play Irish music.
+Beyond the Bog Road results from much research and distillation of her own childhood experience of learning how to play Irish music.

 According to Ivers, the album aims to showcase the Celtic music tradition and how it’s impacted many other styles of music.